contactrika/dedo/README.md

 # DEDO  - Dynamic Environments with Deformable Objects
-Dedo is a lightweight, deterministic, and customizable deformable object GyM environment aimed towards researchers in the reinforcement learning and robotics community.
+Dedo is a lightweight, deterministic, and customizable deformable object gym environment aimed towards researchers in the reinforcement learning and robotics community.
 The environment a set of every day tasks involving deformable objects such as hanging cloth, dressing a person, and buttoning buttons.
-We have provided examples for integrating two popular reinforcement learning libraries (stable_baselin3 and rllib) and an example for collecting and training a Variational Autoencoder with our environment.
+We have provided examples for integrating two popular reinforcement learning libraries (stable_baseline3 and rllib) and an example for collecting and training a Variational Autoencoder with our environment.
 Dedo is easy to set up with very few dependencies, highly parallelizable and supports a wide range of customizations: loading custom objects, adjusting texture and material properties.

 **Table of Contents:**<br />